The ABCs of Safe Sleep:

 Safe Sleep Class:

 Safe Kids Columbus Offers Safe Sleep Classes for parents/caregivers wanting to learn more about safe sleep and how a baby should sleep.
-This class is offered to everyone HOWEVER; if you do not have a separate safe sleep area for your baby to sleep and you are enrolled in some type of financially screened program such as WIC, MCD, or Peachstate you could be eligiable to receive a FREE pack n play if you attend the class
+This class is offered to everyone HOWEVER; if you do not have a separate safe sleep area for your baby to sleep and you are enrolled in some type of financially screened program such as WIC, Medicaid, or a Managed Care Organization (MCO) you could be eligiable to receive a FREE pack n play if you attend the class

 More Safe Sleep Tips: